 Sometimes, a standard hotel room just won’t cut it.
 But whether you’re booking a staycation, a family road trip, or planning your next big international getaway, larger suites rarely come cheap.

 Hyatt has long allowed members to redeem World of Hyatt points for award stays in suites – but it required a phone call, as suites wouldn’t show up online.
-But that has changed, as the hotel chain recently introduced the ability book standard and even premium suites online.
+But that has changed, as the hotel chain recently introduced the ability to book standard and even premium suites online.

 And the travel blogosphere is ablaze with some amazing options to book suites at Hyatt properties worldwide – in some cases for insane value.